spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 The _**aws-codecommit-secrets**_ subdirectory is used to set up roles and and ECR registry used to manage JupyterHub secrets in a private repo.

 Follow the instructions here for secrets setup: [KMS Secret Encryption](https://innerspace.stsci.edu/display/DMD/KMS+Secret+Encryption)

+^^^THIS SECTION MAY BE MOVED, MODIFIED, OR DELETED

 # Hubploy repository